Skip to main content

 To access all of the latest advising policies, procedures, and forms referenced below, visit WCAS's advising page.

-Global Health Studies academic year advising in 2023-2024 will be conducted remotely either over email or via Zoom by default, though students may request in-person appointments.
+Global Health Studies academic year advising in 2025-2026 will be conducted remotely either over email or via Zoom by default, though students may request in-person appointments.
 Please allow 24 business hours for a response to any email requests.

 Declaration of adjunct major or minor

-Review the adjunct major requirements and minor requirements.
+Step 1: Review the adjunct major requirements and minor requirements.

-Petitioning a non-GHS elective
+Petitioning a Non-GHS Elective

-Petitioning to graduate
+Petitioning to Graduate

 If your CAESAR record needs any adjustments prior to submitting your petition, see the above section "confirming/correcting student records in CAESAR" for instructions.

-The requirement for study abroad as part of the degree requirements for GHS has been waived, and is now optional.
-If you're interested in studying abroad, as you’re planning your study abroad experience – whether you’re researching program options, determining possible courses to complete, or have questions about financial aid – you should start by meeting with the Global Learning Office (GLO).
-The DUS is generally unable to answer these kinds of questions, and GLO has numerous resources available to help you decide programs of interest, or to tell you about timelines and programs other GHS students have pursued.
+If you're interested in studying abroad, as you're planning your study abroad experience -- whether you're researching program options, determining possible outcomes to complete, or have questions about financial aid -- you should start by meeting with the Global Learning Office (GLO).

 Head to the Global Learning Office's website to make an appointment.